jqbeh/copy-number-prediction/README.md

 ```

 ## Output
-The tool produces a summary output TSV which contains information on the depth of your reference gene, depth of your gene of interest, and the predicted copy number of your gene of interest.
+The main output is a sample.TSV file which has information on the depth of your reference vs query gene, and the predicted copy number of your gene of interest.
+The copy number is calculated by dividing the average depth of the query gene over the average depth of the reference gene.

 ```
 sample	query_gene	query_depth	subject_contig	subject_gene	subject_depth	copy_number